Delta2 Chamaeleontis

-Delta^{2} Chamaeleontis, Latinized from δ^{2} Chamaeleontis, is a solitary star located in the southern circumpolar constellation of Chamaeleon.
-It has an apparent visual magnitude of 4.42, which is bright enough for the star to be seen with the naked eye.
-Based upon an annual parallax shift of 9.30 mas, it is located around 351 light years from the Sun.
-This star is one of two stars named Delta Chamaeleontis, the other being the fainter Delta^{1} Chamaeleontis located about 6 arcminutes away.
+Delta^{2} Chamaeleontis is a solitary star located in the southern circumpolar constellation of Chamaeleon.
+Its name is a Bayer designation that is Latinized from δ^{2} Chamaeleontis, and abbreviated Delta^{2} Cha or δ^{2} Cha.
+This star has an apparent visual magnitude of 4.42, which is bright enough it to be viewed with the naked eye.
+Based upon an annual parallax shift of 8.73 mas, it is located at a distance of around 374 ly 351 light years from the Sun.
+The star is drifting further away with a line of sight velocity component of +23 km/s.

+This star is one of two systems named Delta Chamaeleontis, the other being the fainter Delta^{1} Chamaeleontis located about 6 arcminutes away.
 Delta Chamaeleontis forms the southernmost component of the constellation's "dipper" or bowl.
 Together with Gamma Chamaeleontis, they point to a spot that is within 2° of the south celestial pole.

-This is a B-type main sequence star with a stellar classification of B3 V. However, Hiltner et al. (1969) give a classification of B2.5 IV, which would suggest it is a more evolved subgiant star.
+Delta^{2} Chamaeleontis is a B-type main sequence star with a stellar classification of B3 V. However, Hiltner et al. (1969) give a classification of B2.5 IV, which would suggest it is a more evolved subgiant star.
+Based on data from the TESS space telescope, it is a pulsating star that displays characteristics of a Beta Cephei variable, a slowly pulsating B-type star, and a rotating variable.

 It is estimated to have five times the mass of the Sun and 3.9 times the Sun's radius.
-With an age of 32.6 million years, it is radiating over 500 times the solar luminosity from its outer atmosphere at an effective temperature of 15,873 K. There is a 70% likelihood that this star is a member of Gould's Belt.
+With an age of 32.6 million years, it has a high rate of spin, showing a projected rotational velocity of 55 km/s.
+It is radiating over 1,000 times the solar luminosity from its outer atmosphere at an effective temperature of 18,363 K. There is a 70% likelihood that this star is a member of Gould's Belt.